 - Edit the functions.php file

-If you need to do any of the above then you will need to use a child theme or you risk losing your modifications when you update your theme files in the future.
+If you need to do any of the above then you will need to build your custom WordPress Website using a child theme or you risk losing your modifications when you update your theme files in the future.

 As you can see, using a child theme is NOT always necessary when you want to update design elements on your WordPress website.
 Either using a CSS plugin or a page builder can be the optimal way of implementing design changes and are normally significantly easier to use than editing content via a child theme.
 Hopefully this article has given you some useful options and the knowledge needed to decide when a child theme is necessary or not to use.